CaioDGallo/react-ama/README.md

 ![License](https://img.shields.io/github/license/CaioDGallo/react-ama)

 Welcome to the React Go-AMA (Ask Me Anything) application!
-This project is built using React and Vite, providing a fast and modern development experience.
+This project is built using GoLang, React, and Vite, providing a fast and modern development experience.

 ## Table of Contents